Non serviam

 Non serviam is Latin for "I will not serve".
-The phrase is traditionally attributed to Satan, who is thought to have spoken these words as a refusal to serve God in heaven.
+The phrase is traditionally attributed to Satan, who is thought to have spoken these words as a refusal to serve God in Heaven.
+Today, it is used as a motto by a number of political, cultural, and religious groups to express their wish to rebel.
+It may be used to express a radical view against established beliefs and organizational structures accepted as the status quo.

-Today "non serviam" is also used or referred to as motto by a number of political, cultural, and religious groups to express their wish to rebel; it may be used to express a radical view against established common beliefs and organisational structures accepted as the status quo.
+Its variant Serviam ("I will serve") was the cry of St. Michael the Archangel in response to Lucifer's "Non serviam" when God put the angels to the test.